-The Board has a process by which shareholders or other interested parties can communicate with the Board, with the non-management directors as a group or with the chair of the Board executive sessions.
-All such questions or inquiries should be directed to the Secretary of the Company, Christopher A. Head, c/o Moog Inc., 400 Jamison Road, Elma, New York 14052.
+The Board has a process by which shareholders or other interested parties can communicate with the Board, with the nonmanagement directors as a group or with the chair of the Board executive sessions.
+All such questions or inquiries should be directed to the Secretary of the Company, Christopher A. Head, c/o Moog Inc., Seneca Street at Jamison Road, East Aurora, New York 14052.
 Mr. Head will review and communicate pertinent inquiries to the Board or, if requested, the non-management directors as a group or the chair of the Board executive sessions.